-This session will focus on how the City is working to encourage broader engagement and activity on trails through placemaking, wayfinding, and trail activation.
-We’ll share a successful example of an event that highlighted the trail as a community asset and gathering space.
-The EastLink and Shoal Creek Conservancy, trail non-profits, from Austin will share examples of how they’re engaging trail users through these strategies.
+This session will focus on how the City is working to encourage broader engagement and activity on urban trails through placemaking, wayfinding, and trail activation and programming.
+We’ll share a successful example of an event on the Upper Boggy Creek trail that highlighted the trail as a community asset and gathering space.
+The Austin Parks Foundation and Shoal Creek Conservancy, trail advocacy groups, from Austin will share examples of how they’re engaging trail users through these strategies.

 Austin Parks Foundation supports the EastLink trail, a 5.1 mile urban trail in Central East Austin.
 Austin Parks Foundation, with support from the Mueller Foundation and the City of Austin, recently led a team of consultants through an interpretive placemaking plan that collaborated closely with the communities along the trail through every step of the design and engagement process.
 Austin Parks Foundation partners with the community to enhance people’s lives by making public parks, trails and green spaces better through volunteerism, innovative programming, advocacy and financial support.

 Shoal Creek Conservancy champions the 11-mile Shoal Creek and its rapidly expanding Trail.
 SCC hosts year round programming and engages the community in long-term improvement projects around the future of the Shoal Creek corridor.
 In partnership with the City of Austin and a broad base of community stakeholders, SCC is working towards a fishable, swimmable creek and a world class urban trail & bikeway.
 Ultimately, SCC envisions the Shoal Creek Trail & Bikeway as a vital link in a citywide network of trails and greenways that make being active a convenient, comfortable, and daily choice.